 There’s no such thing as being given a chance to prove yourself on the job at Google; in their view, they already know everything they need to know about you from your final candidate file.

-So there you have it - our pick of the more unconventional strategies in action right now.
+So there you have it - our pick of the more unconventional HR strategies from innovative companies that are in action right now.

 Will policies like these catch on and become the norm?
 With start-up culture increasingly influencing big business, it seems likely that we'll see more innovation in HR.